illinois-roadbuff/GarbageMan/README.md

 - Do not call `RemoveTagsWithPrefix()` every frame.
 - Do not spam `GetDebugDump()` in production logs.
 - Keep `captureAddTracebacks` disabled unless you are debugging leaks.
+- Keep `profiling` disabled unless you are measuring cleanup cost.
 - Prefer `GetDebugSummary()` over `GetDebugDump()` for debug panels.

 ---